ATMackay/share_filter/README.md

 # share_filter

-This repository contains Python programs implementating bloom filters for the purposes of tracking partial proof of work submissions.
-For blog containing background information:
+This repository contains Python programs implementating bloom filters for the purposes of tracking partial proof of work submissions from mining pool clients.

+For blog containing background information: <insert URL here>

 To run you will need to install Python v2.7 or later.